Folk sects in Bengal

 Some of the folk sects, like Balarami, Baul, Sahedhani, Karta bhaja, Matuya, Jagomohani, and Nyadar are still found in different places of both Bengals.

 Balarami

 Balarami Sect was established by Balaram Hari in Meherpur, Nadia district of Bengal Presidency (Now a day in Meherpur District of Bangladesh).
 This sect believes that life is pure and simple above greed and sensuality.
 In this sect, preachers, gurus and avatars are not present.
 The followers have no peculiar sect marks or uniform.
 The Muslim disciples call their deity Hari-Allah while the Hindu disciples use term the Hari rama.The Balaramis are still to be found at some places like Meherpur of Bangladesh and Nischintapur, Shabenagar, Palishipara, Natna, Hawlia, Arshinagor, goribpur in Nadia, Daikiari in Purulia, Shalunigram in Bankura of India, etc.

 Baul

 The Baul is most well known folk sect in Bengal.
 The Baul a group of mixed elements of the Sahaja and Sufism.
 The Bauls have a tradition which constitutes both a syncretic religious sect and a musical tradition.

-The Baul community has spread from throughout the Bengal region, comprising Bangladesh and the Indian states of West Bengal, Tripura, and Barak Valley of As.
-In 2005, the Baul tradition of Bangladesh was included in the list of Masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO.
-Lalon Shah is regarded as the most celebrated Baul saint in history.